hassantafreshi/easy-form-builder/README.md

+**Version Numbers**

+*  Easy Form Builder 1.30.0 – 1.33.X is deprecated and will no longer be supported.
+* [Easy Form Builder 1.34.0 – 1.34.5](https://github.com/hassantafreshi/easy-form-builder/tree/Dev) is maintained but no longer extended. (stable)
+* [Easy Form Builder 2.0.0](https://wordpress.org/plugins/easy-form-builder) is under active development. (recommended)

 ## Features 💡

 You don’t need any coding skills to use Easy Form Builder.
 Simply drag and drop your layouts into order to easily create unlimited custom multistep forms.
 A unique Confirmation code ( tracking ID) allows you to connect any submission to an individual request.

 Features:
 - Simple drag and drop functionality
 - Create unlimited forms for free
 - Create multistep (limited steps) form for free
 - Create sample file upload form for free
 - Create Support forms for free
 - Create subscription or newsletters signup forms for free
 - Create Login (sign-in) forms for free
 - Create Registration (sign-up) forms for free
 - Create Surveys (poll) and analyse for free.
+- Create Private forms (lock forms) or Public forms for free.
--   Get export of subscribers list to csv format file for free
+- Get export of subscribers list to CSV format file for free
 - Get notified by email when a form has been submitted for free
 - Showing the confirmation code filled in forms for fress
 - Reliable spam protection through Google’s reCAPTCHA v2 and localized for free
 - Instant reply functionality for free
 - Send notification email when the user have a new message for free
+- Email notification for free
+- Form notification for free
+- Entry Management for free
+- Confirmation Code for free
 - Mobile-friendly responsive forms
 - Unique Confirmation code ( tracking ID) finder for free
 - User-friendly and feature-rich panel to manage your forms and their responses for free
 - Form validation
 - Support RTL language
--   Present survey (poll) results in the form of Charts for free
+- Present survey (poll) results in Pie Chart for free
--   Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating and Switch button (available in pro version)
 - Create drag and drop file upload forms (Available in pro version)
 - Create multi-step (unlimited steps) form (Available in pro version)
--   Create form by Advanced input like Date, URL, Range, Color, Multi Select (available in pro version)
+- Create Advance form by Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating, Switch button and ... (available in pro version)
--   Get export of result of Surveys to csv format file (Available in pro version)
+- Get export of result of Surveys to CSV format file (Available in pro version)
--   Get export of response of forms to csv format file (Available in pro version)
+- Get export of response of forms to CSV format file (Available in pro version)

+## Documentation

+The most recent documentation can be found at [https://whitestudio.team/documents](https://whitestudio.team/documents)

 ## Requirements